rackerlabs/technical-blog/_posts/2019-10-29-kubertetris.md

 ### Back to the future

 Because of the success of the first version, one of my colleagues came up with the idea to use the game as an example workload to truly exhibit our services.
 So, as we speak, we are adding features, such as a CI/CD pipeline, to deploy straight into object storage (on Google, this time), an on-screen high score (rather daunting considering my JS skills), and a proper block preview function.
 At the same time, some of my colleagues are creating a high-level proposal, a detailed design document, and fully branded graphics and images.

+The next version is now available [here](https://kubertetris.thirdpartytools.net/index.html) !! **NB - Works best in Chrome and not on mobile!**

 Our aim is to present the game and these artifacts at [Google Next '19 in London](https://cloud.withgoogle.com/next/uk) and to slowly add more functionality and services, such as some analytics on in-game data and events.